valendesigns/option-tree/readme.txt

 = 2.0.2 =
 * Added I18n support, let the translations begin.
 The option-tree.pot file is inside the languages directory.
 * Trim whitespace on imported choices array.
+* Fixed the CSS insert function not having a value to save.

 = 2.0.1 =
 * Import from table was not mapping settings correctly.
 It is now.